LukeShortCloud/rootpages/src/openstack/tripleo.rst

 Containers
 ~~~~~~~~~~

 -  Configure the Undercloud to cache container images and serve them to the Overcloud nodes.
 This caching speeds up the deployment and lowers the amount of Internet bandwidth used.
 By default, Overcloud nodes will directly get images from the defined public registries.
-A private registry on the Undercloud will need to be configured as an insecure registry (it does not use a SSL/TLS certificate).
+A private registry on the Undercloud will need to be configured as an insecure registry (it does not use a SSL/TLS certificate by default).

 .. code-block:: ini